-1. Introduction
+1. Conduct

 Home Group is committed to high standards of conduct.
-Our code of conduct sets out the main principles that you must comply with, and links to a number of key policies which provide more detail behind this.
+Our code of conduct sets out the main principles that you must comply with and links to several key policies which provide more detail.
 Failure to comply with our code of conduct or policies could result in disciplinary action or removal from office in some serious cases.